-The Master of Science in Nursing is a 36-credit program designed to develop nurses into leaders with advanced knowledge, humanistic values, and the ability to contribute to the changing, diverse healthcare environment.
-Advanced practice roles in nursing require further enhancement of critical thinking and decision making skills as theory is translated into practice.
+The Master of Science in Nursing is a 36-credit program with a mission designed to develop nurses into leaders with advanced knowledge, Dominican values, and the ability to contribute to the changing, diverse healthcare environment.
+Advanced practice roles in nursing require further enhancement of critical reasoning and decision making skills as theory is translated into practice.
 This program provides individuals with the opportunity to pursue professional development within a scholarly environment.

-Courses in the MSN-Administration degree focus on health care policy, nursing delivery systems, resource management, and program evaluation.
+* The MSN Administration concentration is designed for individuals who are, or are planning on becoming middle to executive level nurse leaders.
+Courses focus on health care policy, nursing delivery systems, resource management, and program evaluation.
 Complementary business and interdisciplinary courses provide the administrative foundation and opportunities for collaboration with students from other disciplines.

 At the end of this program, graduates will:

 - Integrate scientific findings from nursing, biopsychosocial fields, genetics, public health, quality improvement and organizational sciences for the continual improvement of nursing care across diverse settings.

 - Evidence leadership skills needed that emphasize ethical and critical decision making, effective working relationships, and a systems-perspective.

 - Articulate methods, tools, performance measures, and standards related to quality, as well as apply quality principles within an organization.